santakadev/refactoring-legacy-php/README.md

 call_user_func_array('do_stored_query', $args)
 ```

-What happends when changing signature?
+What happens when changing signature?